Jason Robertson Game Preview: Stars vs. Blackhawks

 Robertson Stats vs. the Blackhawks

-- On defense, the Blackhawks are allowing 123 total goals (3.6 per game) which ranks 28th in the NHL.
+- The Blackhawks are 29th in goals allowed, conceding 128 total goals (3.7 per game) in the NHL.

 |2023-2024 Season